 |Housing||Plastic and rubber|

 The no-screw belt clip is also simple to slip onto a wide array of material thicknesses.
-But the DeWALT 25-Ft.
+But the Dewalt 25-Ft.
 XP Tape Measure’s clip is bent precisely at 180 degrees, compared to a more common angle of more than 180 degrees with other tape measures.
-This can lead to the tape measure not pinching the material it’s clipped onto well, which can lead to the tape measure falling off or sliding around.
+This can lead to the tape measure not pinching the material it’s clipped onto well, leading to the tape measure falling off or sliding around.

-The DeWALT 25-Ft.
+The Dewalt 25-Ft.
 XP Tape Measure’s blade is durable enough to withstand heavy use on the job site.
-It also has a big old 360-degree hook that helps the tape measure latch onto surfaces in any orientation.
+It also has a big old 360-degree hook that helps the tape measure and latch onto surfaces in any orientation.

 |Hook style||Top and bottom hook with wings|

 |Blade markings||Standard 1/16 of an inch and 16-inch stud highlighting|